Effect of stream data on database performance, a 2010 study

 General introduction

-Following a previous blog You do not have access to view this node, I asked Lidia to add to her own monitoring a separating by stream.
+Following a previous blog Speeding up DB access using SSD or Memory, I asked Lidia to add to her own monitoring a separating by stream.

 A quick run down of the problem: The issue was found as we processed the st_hlt files, believed to be done in a day but took a week+ to process.
 Inspecting the jobs, we then realized the ratio CPU/Real was terrifically disadvantageous.
 In addition, we also already observed that files with a low number of events would be inefficient for MSS access reasons.